ds300/derivablejs/README.md

 Sounds good, right?
 And while the latter is conceptually very simple, it is [by no means easy](http://www.infoq.com/presentations/Simple-Made-Easy) with just the tools JS provides.

 Havelock's raison d'être is to fill this gap—to make global immutable state easy, or much eas*ier* at the very least.
 It does this by providing simple, safe, and efficient means for deriving those convenient little chunks from a single source of truth.
+If you like, you can think of it as magic frameworkey gubbins to keep your state in sync with your state.

 ## Model